 From “Evolution: Introduction”, Encyclopaedia Britannica.
 CD-ROM version, 2004.

 If there were no bats, then we would be less likely to consider flying squirrels as intermediaries between bats and non-flying mammals.
-In that case, many people would conclude from the absence of any flying mammals that, for whatever reason, it simply isn’t possible for mammals to fly.
+In that case, many people would conclude from the absence of any flying mammals that, for whatever reason, it simply isn’t possible for mammals to fly, or there hasn’t been enough time for a flying mammalian species to evolve.

 Any deviation from the belief that mutation is wholly random leads one essentially to admit that there is purpose in the development, or evolution, of living creatures.